- Ph.D. in History of Science, Princeton University

-- M.Sc. in History of Science, Imperial College of Science, Technology and Medicine, University of London
+- M.Sc. in History of Science, Medicine and Technology, Imperial College London

 - Science and Technology; Modern Period